the-cc-dev/liftinstall/README.md

 LiftInstall
 ===========

-A installer for your application.
+An installer for your application.
 Designed to be customisable to the core, hookable from external applications, and have a decent UI.

 This is designed to be a more modern interpretation of Qt's Installer Framework, which has several issues: